scramjetorg/transform-hub/docs/read-more/how-to-write-a-sequence.md

 These streams are also accessible through our [CLI](https://hub.scramjet.org/docs/cli), [REST API](https://hub.scramjet.org/docs/api-client), or [API Client](https://hub.scramjet.org/docs/api-client/InstanceClient).
 ## Debugging (logger)
-If you need to see what’s going on inside of your sequence while it executes, you can use the logger for that.
-It’s attached to the `this` context of a sequence.
+If you need to see what’s going on inside of your Sequence while it executes, you can use the logger for that.
+It’s attached to the `this` context of a Sequence.

 ```ts
 export default function(input) {